maciej-ka/learning-notes/various.md

 so do it just before next rerender, just before calculating new frame

 *many frameworks will do this for you*

+even though your javascript is doing the same work that it was doing before
+overall browser performance is better that way, because you limit number of times
+that layout get's trashed and browser saves time on recalculating layout

+There was a bug in Safari
+fixed in 2019
+where requestAnimationFrame was called after render (not before)
+which resulted in user changes not visible as expected

 #### Css Transforms
 really great for positional stuff